-After seeing multiple parent remarks online recently where CARES was described as something used for infants, and another mention of the Baby B’Air being installed in a child’s seat, I thought it might be a good time to revisit these flight safety products for children.
+After seeing multiple parent remarks online recently where CARES was described as something used for infants (no!), and another mention of the Baby B’Air being installed in a child’s seat (no again!), I thought it might be a good time to revisit these flight safety products for children.
 Let’s start with the little red vest pictured here, also known as the Baby B’Air.

 The Baby B’Air (or Baby Bair) was created only for use with lap-held babies and toddlers on on airplanes.
 It’s primary purpose is protecting them against turbulence—the leading cause of injuries during flights.

 The Baby B’Air flight safety vest can be used from infancy through early toddlerhood, and comes in two sizes (most babies over 6 months can go ahead and use the larger size).

 The Baby B’Air is approved by the FAA only for use during the cruise portion of your flight, but not during taxiing, take-off, or landing, during which times the FAA apparently feels your lap child is more safe riding completely unsecured on your lap (more details here).

 To use the Baby B’Air, just slip the red vest portion over your baby.
 Your airplane safety belt threads through a long loop affixed to the back of the vest.

 With unexpected turbulence each year launching water cups and lap-held babies alike, it is a good idea to use a Baby B’Air if you will be flying with a lap child, or if you anticipate having your seated infant riding on your lap during portions of your flight (as when breastfeeding, bottle-feeding, or snuggling).